 Our children are our greatest resource; their future, our greatest responsibility.
 All permanent, casual and temporary employees of the NSW Department of Education are bound by rules, policies and codes of conduct aimed to protect the welfare and wellbeing of students – our primary stakeholders.

 All new school and child-related employees, including casuals, need to:

 - read the procedures Protecting and Supporting Children and Young People

-- participate in child protection awareness training on these procedures (unless there is a record of previous attendance at a briefing).
-Portal log on is required with this link.
+- participate in child protection awareness training (staff only) on these procedures (unless there is a record of previous attendance at a briefing)

 - participate in a briefing on Responding to Allegations Against Employees in the Area of Child Protection (PDF 405.7KB).

 - ensure you have provided a valid Working with Children Check clearance